 The assessment work has started and is expected to be completed by April of 2014.
 Results will be presented at public meetings once they are completed.

 Windham Regional Commission (WRC) Director Chris Campany said the grant will fund an understanding of the science and physics underlying the behavior of rivers and streams.
-He said this knowledge is critical to town and regional planning.

 "It will help everyone.
 Not only municipal officials, but also residents of towns to have a better understanding what a stream's behavior may be," he told the Reformer.
 "The shape and behavior of streams and rivers changed so much because of Irene -- and can any time there is major high-water event."